 Learn How to Budget and Stick to It

 Knowing how to create a realistic budget and stick with it is an important life skill, especially as a single parent.
-A budget helps you to plan your income so you can meet all your expenses without borrowing money.
+A budget helps you to plan your income so you can meet all your expenses without the need to borrow money.
 With a budget, you're better able to differentiate needs from wants and invest accordingly.

 More than helping you manage your money efficiently, a reasonable budget will help you build up your emergency funds for unexpected expenses.
 Your child may fall ill without warning, and you need money to take care of their bills, even if you have health insurance.